 These units can usually be serviced in situ and on-site making maintenance much more efficient and convenient.

-Ducted-split and Self-contained Air Handler Wine Cellar Climate Control Systems
+Ducted-split and Self-contained Air Handler Wine Cooling Units

 The cooled air is simply ducted to and from the wine cellar.
-Therefore, in this type of system, there is ducting but no evaporator in the wine cellar at all.
+Therefore, in this type of wine cooling unit, there is ducting but no evaporator in the wine cellar at all.

 There are two types of Air Handlers